 - Anti-virus software updates are released regularly to address vulnerabilities that criminals are looking to exploit, and it is crucial that you keep your anti-virus and anti-spyware software up to date to protect your personal information.[3]

 - This goes for smartphones and tablets as well as computers.
-More and more consumers use their phones and tablets to manage their finances, and mobile app fraud has increased by over 600% since 2015.[4]
+More and more consumers use their phones and tablets to manage their finances.

 #4 – Use unique, complex passwords